Fishless Cycle ( Aquarium Nitrogen Cycle )

 3. More oxygen

 If you are looking for an air pump, I suggest Rena air pumps.
-It is quieter compared with other brands.
+It is quieter compared to other brands.
 I use both a RENA 300 (1 outlet), and a RENA 400 (2 outlets).

 4. Bacteria products

-The only proven working product of the correct types of live bacteria for nitrogen cycle is Tetra SafeStart (make sure you get the name right.
+The only proven working product of the correct types of live bacteria for aquarium nitrogen cycle is Tetra SafeStart (make sure you get the name right.
 There are many other Tetra brand products, but only SafeStart is what you need to aid the cycle).

 (Make sure you buy the bottle rated at least 2x of your tank size.)